 The District places no limit on the amount it may invest in any one fund.
-The investments in U.S. Bank Managed Money Market is 12% and the investments in First American Government Obligation is 88% of the District's total investments.
+The District's investments in First American Government Obligation represents 97% of the District's total investments.
+The District's investments in Florida PRIME represents approximately 3% of total investments and the District's investments in U.S. Bank Managed Money Market make up less than 1% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2023 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.